amma/anna (personal name) + bile Old English headland, promontory. Population - 6,025.

 More regeneration outside and the sundial sculpture is accurate to 15 minutes, they say, which will come in handy when they start charging for the parking.

-On a previous visit and at the harbour, there was a car boot sale, of sorts, where you could buy 100 metres of tin foil, one of the few commodities that's actually quicker to run than unravel.
+On a previous visit, and at the harbour, there was a car boot sale, of sorts, where you could buy 100 metres of tin foil, one of the few commodities that's actually quicker to run than unravel.

-It's now been transformed into Amble Harbour Village, a Rural Enterprise-funded operation that brings a slight downside to being a destination for expectant diners.
+It has since been transformed into Amble Harbour Village, a Rural Enterprise-funded operation that brings a slight downside to being a destination for expectant diners.

-The car boot's still here on a Sunday but Amble is now, officially, that kind of a place.
+The car boot's still here on a Sunday, but Amble is now, officially, that kind of a place.

 Sweet and not too, well, creamy, that's a bold substitution for the salty of the mushy.
-These were the best since Saltburn and creamed is the only way SlyBob now take their peas.
+These were the best since Saltburn, and creamed is the only way SlyBob now take their peas.

-This once uninviting establishment was always no frills and no food but with free Wi-Fi although, even then, that was a bit like a Blackpool guest house still advertising hot water in every room.
+This once uninviting establishment was always no frills and no food, but with free Wi-Fi although, even then, that was a bit like a Blackpool guest house still advertising hot water in every room.

 Amble you will, naturally, all the way to the end of the pier, nearly.